What is WordPress?

 Adding widgets using code though can be tricky.

 This is actually one of the reasons I use the Genesis framework by Studiopress.
 Remember I talked about Studiopress earlier?

-Using the Genesis framework, you can add a variety of different widgets to your homepage in no time at all, making it very easy to build a highly customized WordPress website.
+Using the Genesis framework, you can add a variety of different widgets to your homepage in no time at all, making it very easy to build a highly customised WordPress website.

-In order to actually customize the style of your WordPress website, you will need to head over to ‘Appearance‘ and click on ‘Customise‘.
+In order to actually customise the style of your WordPress website, you will need to head over to ‘Appearance‘ and click on ‘Customise‘.

 If you have installed a premium theme, there will usually be quite a few customisation options here.
 A free theme may be limited in this regard.

 Again, this is very much a matter of just playing around and seeing how everything works.
 Of course, you can hire a professional to customise your site for you and this might save hours if not days, but this can be expensive and where’s the fun in that?